-- 1. Accessory structures shall be permitted in all zoning districts provided the following requirements have been met. - a.
-Accessory structures shall be associated with and related to the primary use of the property. - b.
-Accessory structures shall secure an ILP and shall not be erected prior to the primary structure, except for structures used for agricultural purposes. - c.
-Accessory structures shall be clearly subordinate in height, area, bulk extent, and purpose to the primary structure. - d.
-In all zones, accessory structures that require an ILP must be placed in the sideyard or rearyard to the primary structure, not to pass the front facade of the primary structure. - e.
-Applicable architecture standards as set forth in Chapter 3 Section C. - f.
-The following accessory structures are permitted in all districts and may be installed in any required yard without an ILP: - i.
+1. Accessory structures shall be permitted in all zoning districts provided the following requirements have been met.

+a.
+Accessory structures shall be associated with and related to the primary use of the property.

+b.
+Accessory structures shall secure an ILP and shall not be erected prior to the primary structure, except for structures used for agricultural purposes.

+c.
+Accessory structures shall be clearly subordinate in height, area, bulk extent, and purpose to the primary structure.

+d.
+The following accessory structures are permitted in all districts and may be installed in any required yard without an ILP:

+i.
 Structures exclusively for agricultural purposes, landscape vegetation, swing sets, children's tree houses, bird baths, bird houses, curbs, lamp posts, mail boxes, name plates, utility installations for local services, retaining walls, walks, drainage installations, housing for domestic pets provided it is not for profit and does not constitute a "kennel" as defined in Chapter 10: Definitions.